stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Security - Securing APIs with API Keys/README.md

 # Quiz

-1. What would happen if a Quota Policy were placed before the Verify API Key policy?

-2. Why is the Verify API Key policy typically found as the first policy in the Request PreFlow?
+1. Why is the Verify API Key policy typically found as the first policy in the Request PreFlow?
 When might it be in a conditional PreFlow instead of the "All" PreFlow?

-3. How would you configure the policy to get the API Key from a header called "Api-Key" instead of the default query parameter location?
+2. How would you configure the policy to get the API Key from a header called "Api-Key" instead of the default query parameter location?

 # Summary